emstovall/text-sim/readme.md

 My take on the requirements outlined by Fetch Rewards:
 Your objective is to write a program that takes as inputs two texts and uses a metric to determine how similar they are.
 Documents that are exactly the same should get a score of 1, and documents that don’t have any words in common should get a score of 0.
 ### Description
 My solution defaults to using bigrams to get a count for each bigram occurrence in each String.
 I've set this up to be configurable in the Main.
-It uses the bigram map for each string to get the cosine similarity.
+It uses the bigram map for each String to get the cosine similarity.

 ### Usage
 This can be used as either via command line using Main.groovy (under org.elst) or as basic server on localhost:8000 by running StartServer.groovy